-The Principal/Designate must provide the person who reported the incident with written acknowledgement, using the Safe and Accepting Schools Incident Reporting Form-Part II and must specify whether the investigation has been completed or is still in progress.
-The Principal/Designate will not provide information that could identify the student(s) involved on the Safe and Accepting Schools Incident Report Form-Part II.
+The Principal must provide the person who reported the serious student incident with written acknowledgement, through the Safe Schools Reporting Tool and must specify whether the investigation has been completed or is still in progress.
+The Principal will not provide information that could identify the student(s) involved.

-Once the investigation is complete, the Principal/Designate:
+Once the investigation is complete, the Principal:

-- 1. must communicate the results of the investigation to the teacher who made the report. - 2. will communicate the results of the investigation to the individual who made the report, who is not a teacher, only if the Principal/Designate considers it appropriate. - 3. must not disclose more personal information than is reasonably necessary for the purpose of communicating the results of the investigation.
+- 1. must communicate the results of the investigation to the teacher who submitted the incident report. - 2. will communicate the results of the investigation to the individual who submitted the incident report, who is not teacher, only if the Principal considers it appropriate. - 3. must not disclose more personal information than is reasonably necessary for the purpose of communicating the results of the investigation.